ligeng0197/starter-hugo-academic/content/home/experience.md

     location: Harbin, China
     date_start: 2017-08-01
     date_end: 2021-08-01
-    description: Harbin Institute of Technology is a public research university and a member of China's elite C9 League.
+    description: Harbin Institute of Technology(HIT) is a public research university and a member of China's elite C9 League.
 HIT is a Chinese Ministry of Education Class A Double First Class University.
-Graduated from the Honor School.
+I graduated from the Honors School & faculty of computing.

 widget_id: RECENT-POSTS
 headless: true